nirulazeka/nirubench/README.md

 I grade each model's problem-solving - I want to see each solution's process.

-# Q&A
+problems
+prac_prob : find the original one
+prob1~5 : simple math quiz
+prob6~7 : read part of novel and find the answer
+(why not prob8 bt prac? cuz prac_prob is easy n end with prob7 is cooler than end with prob8 i guess

+else:
-Q : I don't belive your bench.

-A : Ok it's just a hobby.
-Just know I spend money on this.
+q | i don't belive your bench. a | ok it's just a hobby. just know i spend money on this.